CERT Public Trainings

 (For CERT Continuing Education, see this page.
 For CERT instructors, see this page.)

 Santa Cruz County CERT offers free public trainings for Santa Cruz County residents.
-Current public offerings include the CERT Basic Training course and the Stop the Bleed class.
+Current public offerings include the CERT Basic Training course, the Stop the Bleed class, and selected public continuing education opportunities.
 CERT members are welcome to attend or repeat these trainings.

 CERT Basic Training Course